MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 ### <a href="" id="bkmk-previewbuilds"></a>6.
 Insider Preview builds

+The Windows Insider Preview program lets you help shape the future of Windows, be part of the community, and get early access to releases of Windows 10.

-To turn off Insider Preview builds for a released version of Windows 10 or Windows Server 2016 with Desktop Experience:
+To turn off Insider Preview builds for a released version of Windows 10:

 - Apply the Group Policy: **Computer Configuration** &gt; **Administrative Templates** &gt; **Windows Components** &gt; **Data Collection and Preview Builds** &gt; **Toggle user control over Insider builds**.

 To turn off Insider Preview builds for Windows 10:

 > [!NOTE]
-> If you're running a preview version of Windows 10 or Windows Server 2016, you must roll back to a released version before you can turn off Insider Preview builds.
+> If you're running a preview version of Windows 10, you must roll back to a released version before you can turn off Insider Preview builds.

 -   Turn off the feature in the UI: **Settings** > **Update & security** > **Windows Insider Program** > **Stop Insider Preview builds**.